AtlasOfLivingAustralia/bie-index/README.md

 Additional fields can be added which will allow more sophisticated handling of names

 - [nameComplete](http://ala.org.au/terms/1.0/nameComplete) An explicit complete name.
 If not specified, the scientificNameAuthorship (if present) is appended to the scientificName to make the canonical name.
+- [nameFormatted](http://ala.org.au/terms/1.0/nameFormatted) An explicitly formatted name, with name, author and structural parts marked by `<span class="...">` elements.
+If not explicitly present, it is constructed from the information available.
+See [Name Formatting](doc/nameology/name-formatting.md) for details.

 Additional fields added to the core file e.g. establishmentMeans or any other field will also be indexed and available for facetted searching.